epam/edp-install/docs/user-guide/customize-ci-pipeline.md

   * Importing classes com.epam.edp.stages.impl.ci.ProjectType and com.epam.edp.stages.impl.ci.Stage;
   * Annotating "Stage" for class - @Stage(name = "sonar", buildTool = ["maven"], type = [ProjectType.APPLICATION, ProjectType.AUTOTESTS, ProjectType.LIBRARY]);
   * Property with the type "Script";
-  * Void the "run" method with the "context input parameter" value;
+  * Void the "run" method with the "context input parameter" value.
-  * Bring the custom class back to the end of the file: return CustomSonar.

 3.Open Jenkins and make sure that all the changes are correct after the completion of the customized pipeline.